polaroidkidd/blog/React-Typescript-Intro.md

 `type Props` can be declared as a `type` or as an `interface`.

 What should I use?
-According to [this](https://medium.com/@koss_lebedev/type-aliases-vs-interfaces-in-typescript-based-react-apps-e77c9a1d5fd0)
+According to [this article](https://medium.com/@koss_lebedev/type-aliases-vs-interfaces-in-typescript-based-react-apps-e77c9a1d5fd0)

   >  If you write object-oriented code — use interfaces, if you write functional code — use type aliases.